BoltDoggy/parcel-plugin-vue/README.md

 > ❗️❗️❗️parcel-bundler/parcel @1.7.0 support Vue Now ❗️❗️❗️
 >
-> This plugin will be not recommended.
+> ⚠️ This plugin will be not recommended ⚠️.
 >
 > Maybe I will be forgotten, but I will be continue.
+>
+> Nice to meet you at [parcel-plugin-eslint](https://github.com/BoltDoggy/parcel-plugin-eslint).

 # parcel-plugin-vue [![npm](https://img.shields.io/npm/v/parcel-plugin-vue.svg)](https://www.npmjs.com/package/parcel-plugin-vue) [![david-dm](https://david-dm.org/BoltDoggy/parcel-plugin-vue.svg)](https://david-dm.org/BoltDoggy/parcel-plugin-vue)